Atervirens/Schoolwork-Python-Stuff/AQA CS AS Notes.md

 ##### Majority Voting:
 + Each bit in a piece of data is sent three times.
 + The receiving computer decides whether a bit is a 0 or 1, depending on which is the majority in each set. (e.g. 001=0, 111=1, 110=1)

+##### Check Sum:
++ Data is divided into bytes and an algorithm is applied to generate the check sum value.
++ Receiving computer receives the value and repeats the algorithm on the bytes it's received.
+If the resultant value is identical to the check sum value, the data received is supposedly correct.
++ E.g. 0001+0010+0011+0001=7.
+If the receiving computer also generates a value of 7, the data is supposdely uncorrupt.

+##### Check Digit:
++ Works by adding an extra digit in front of or before the whole data value.

++ Note, these error checkers are not full proof.

 ### 3.5.6 Representing images, sound and other data